TaloDev/docs/docs/unity/live-config.md

 var maxLevel = Talo.LiveConfig.GetProp<int>("maxLevel");
 ```

-## Example - polling the latest live config and updating the UI
+## Example - polling the live config and updating the UI

-You can attach this script a TextMeshPro GameObject to update the text value every 2 seconds.
+You can attach this script to a TextMeshPro GameObject to update the text value every 2 seconds:

 ```c#
 using UnityEngine;